-- All components of the EAL4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.3 Systematic flaw remediation augmented for this TOE evaluation.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.3 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0403-2008, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the integration of new and modified features from the previously evaluated version of the Oracle database.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0578-2009, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on on the integration of new and modified features from the previously evaluated version of the Oracle database.